mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 host to a plethora of advanced life forms, all of which live just beneath the surface of the water.
-The most advanced of these are an intelligent species of filter/ scavengers that inhabit depths of 20–100 metres and appear to have achieved approximately TL1–2.
+The most advanced of these are an intelligent species of filter/ scavengers that inhabit depths of 20–100 meters and appear to have achieved approximately TL1–2.
 The Syleans have named them the Ganmeids.
 Most of their structures were built in cavern systems on escarpments